-1.(E) Metropolitan Planning Organization (SLATS)
+1.(E) Metropolitan Planning Organizations (JAMPO)

 A metropolitan planning organization consists of local elected officials planning for transportation issues of a regional nature.
 The federal government requires that an MPO be designated for each urbanized area with a population greater than 50,000.
 An MPO has both a Policy Board, comprising elected officials represent different jurisdictions within the MPO region, and a Technical Advisory Committee (TAC), consisting of planning and engineering staff from jurisdictions within each urbanized area, to advise the Policy Board on technical and administrative issues.
 Funding for MPO transportation planning is provided through a combination of federal, state and local funds.
-One MPO, the State Line Area Transportation Study, encompasses the Town.
+Two MPO's are located in the County, including: